Who We Are

-Because the department is small, Chemistry majors receive a good deal of individual attention from faculty and have laboratory experiences not usually available in undergraduate courses.
-In addition, majors perform research, an experience which develops independent and creative thinking as part of their studies.
+UNC Asheville’s Chemistry & Biochemistry Department is structured to allow for continuous access to faculty.
+Chemistry majors receive a good deal of individual attention from faculty and have laboratory experiences not usually available in undergraduate courses.

 Qualifying chemistry majors can receive scholarships, research support, and mentoring through the Chemistry Scholars Program and the North Carolina GlaxoSmithKline Foundation Scholars Program.